fluteds/how-to-ask-questions-and-for-help/README.md

 # Awesome List of How to Ask Questions and for Help [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

-This readme contains information and lists of open sourced websites and repos for asking questions relating to coding.
+This readme contains information and lists of open sourced websites and repos for asking questions relating to coding and is also useful for helping users to write issues and pull requests.

 **Note:** I do not own any of these websites nor can I edit the following websites unless stated.

 Read the [LICENCE](LICENSE), [code of conduct](code-of-conduct.md) and [contribution guidelines](contributing.md) if you want to add to this list.